Comprehensive Guide: Credit Card Re – aging, Repair after Setbacks, Report Errors & Utilization Payment Effects

 Common types of errors

-2. Look for any accounts that you don’t recognize, which could be a sign of fraud.
+2. Keep an eye out for any accounts you don’t recognize.
+This could be a sign of fraud.

 Impact on credit score